ROBrownsmith/temperaturelogclient/README.md

 Put sd card in pi zero and power up

-Log in to router to find IP address of pi
+Log in to your router to find IP address of Pi

 From Linux terminal

+    ssh pi@192.168..

-    ssh pi@192.168.. # after @ symbol put whatever IP the router told you
+(after @ symbol put whatever IP the router told you)

 Default password is raspberry

 You are now connected to the Pi

-*change pi root password
+*change Pi root password

     passwd

-*Change Linux user to templogclient and give sudo privelage
+*Change Raspbian (Linux) user to templogclient and give sudo privelage

     adduser --gecos "" templogclient